Clive Beadon: Biography

 In 1953 the British government sent Beadon on a mission to Entebbe to abduct Mutesa II of Buganda.
-The British claimed they feared that Bugandan king was in danger of being killed by his political opponents.
+The British claimed they feared that the Bugandan king was in danger of being killed by his political opponents.
 In reality, Ugandan Colonial Governor Sir Andrew Cohen deposed the king and ordered his exile to London since Mutesa II demanded that Buganda be separated from the rest of the Protectorate of Uganda and be transferred to the jurisdiction of the Foreign Office when the Parliament of Buganda sought independence.
 Beadon kept the engines of his aircraft running while his air force colleagues covered the king's head with a blanket and dragged him on board while he protested.
 When they landed in the United Kingdom, Beadon apologized to Mutesa II for his methods of rescue and bowed before him.

-From 1954 to 1957 he served as an air attaché in Caracas and in the 1960s he served as an air attaché in Paris.
+From 1954 to 1957 he served as an air attaché in Caracas, and in the 1960s he served as an air attaché in Paris.
 He was awarded the Air Force Cross of Aeronautical Merit by President Gustavo Rojas Pinilla of Colombia for his service in the 1950s.

-In February 1965 Beadon married Scottish heiress and socialite Jane Corby Wigham, the widowed stepmother of Margaret Campbell, Duchess of Argyll, at Carlton Hall in London.
-They honeymooned at the mansion of her late husband, George Hay Wigham, in Cable Beach, Bahamas.
-He was Wigham's third husband and she was his second wife, his first wife died of cancer in 1964.
-Beadon and his wife lived in Aboyne until they moved to Maidenhead in 1994.
+In February 1965 Beadon married Scottish heiress and socialite Jane Corby Whigham, the widowed stepmother of Margaret Campbell, Duchess of Argyll, at Carlton Hall in London.
+They honeymooned at the mansion of her late husband, George Hay Whigham, in Cable Beach, Bahamas.
+He was Whigham's third husband and she was his second wife (his first wife had died of cancer in 1964).
+Beadon and his wife lived in Aboyne, then moved to Maidenhead in 1994.

 He retired from the Royal Air Force in 1966.

 A renowned dowser, Beadon established a research program in 1979 to use "powerful magnetic energy" of natural gemstones to "rebalance all disruptions caused by geopathic stress".
 The program resulted in the creation of the pseudoscientific Spiral of Tranquility product range.
 He was a member of the British Society of Dowsers.
 Beadon, along with Geoffrey King, created a device called the Beadon cube, which was meant to remove harmful "Earth energies".

-Beadon, who suffered from Raynaud syndrome and a stroke, died on 14 September 1996 at a hospital in Windsor, Berkshire.
+Beadon, who suffered from Raynaud syndrome and a stroke, died after a long illness on 14 September 1996 at a hospital in Windsor, Berkshire.